Trial advocacy: Topics

 The topics commonly encompassed within Trial Advocacy are:

 Jury selection or voir dire

 The selection of jurors that will be receptive to the argument the attorney intends to make.

 Opening statement

-Presenting a non-argumentative overview of what the jury will see, often in the context of the attorney's theme, theory and story.
+Presenting a non-argumentative overview of what the jury will see, often in the context of the attorney's theme, theory, and story.

 Direct examination

-Eliciting evidence from one's own witnesses through non-leading questions.
+Eliciting evidence from one's witnesses through non-leading questions.
 Because studies have shown that people best remember the first and the most recent (last) information heard (methods referred to as primacy and recency), the preferred method is to start with an engaging and favorable topic, move through more mundane matters, and to finish on a strong, favorable point.

 Cross examination

 Working with witnesses offered by the opposing party who may be hostile or uncooperative.

 Closing argument

 Using argument to create within the jurors a perception of what they have seen and heard that influences them to find in favor of the attorney's client.